 Wonder comes from authentic growth in knowledge, and that means a knowledge that is acquired in context, perspective and focus.
 That kind of knowledge was once provided by a proper liberal education, where both humanities and sciences opened imaginations, minds and hearts to the boundless worlds of the real.
 Such knowledge instantly sparkles with reflections of all the world around it (context), all the values subordinate and superior to it (perspective), and is articulated at just the right degree of exactitude proper to its nature (focus).

 Wonder should also be distinguished from mere curiosity.
 Certainly common usage will often innocently confuse the two, but we are much the poorer for it.
 Strictly speaking, curiosity refers to a prying interest in knowing what is usually “none of our business,” and not our natural desire to know (which for Aristotle is very much our business).
-For what happens when we know something is that we in some very real way become integrated and one with the thing we know.
+For what happens when we know something is that we in some very real way become integrated into and united with the thing we know.
 Disordered and curious cognitions, on the other hand, cleave to us in a way that divides and fragments our interior, like telling children all the details of our sexuality.
-Properly ordered knowledge opens the soul to greater oneness through a nesting of its energies in a welcoming mystery that it can forever approach but never exhaust.
+Properly ordered knowledge opens the soul to greater oneness through a nesting of its energies in a welcoming mystery – a mystery it can forever approach but never exhaust.